maryamsheta/ArtWithCode/README.md

 https://github.com/user-attachments/assets/13603e3c-1e5a-491b-8a0c-945745f183ef

-Who would have thought that just a few lines of code could create such amazing art?
-That’s exactly what I discovered with p5.js, and I’ve been having fun with it ever since.
-It perfectly combines my love for art and graphic design with my passion for programming, allowing me to express creativity in a whole new way!
+This is a collection of creative sketches made with p5.js.
+It combines my love for art and design with coding, using simple JavaScript to create visual experiments.

-This repository contains a growing collection of sketches that showcase my journey experimenting with p5.js.
+Each sketch is part of my journey exploring creative coding as I learn, experiment, and have fun with code.

-I’m excited to continue expanding this collection and sharing my progress with you!
+Feel free to browse, get inspired, and follow along as I add more.